Help for trademark owners

 We may share your email address with advertisers who inquire about authorisation for your trademark.
 When you're completing the complaint form, provide an email address that will be appropriate for such requests.

-Because trademark rights are territorial, we’ll only investigate the use of your trademark in regions that you identify where you own active trademark rights.
+Because trademark rights are territorial, we'll only investigate the use of your trademark in regions you specify, where you own active trademark rights.
 The process to acquire trademark rights, either through registration or use, varies from region to region.
 Google doesn’t register trademarks.